Tuesday, March 26, 2024

 "A cousin," Tammy told him.
 "Closest I ever had to a brother, though."

 Chris closed his eyes for a moment, but he didn't try to push the truth-speaking away.
 "I'm so sorry.
 The wolves were a part of that, and I hate them for it still.
-I defended those I could and it wasn't enough."
+I defended the ones I could--" His voice caught.
+"It wasn't enough."
 That was more genuine emotion than he'd intended to show, but he was committed now whether he liked it or not.
 He stepped forward and leaned in so he could drop his voice to the barest whisper.
-"If you'll tell me his name, I'll tell you what I can.
+"If you'll grant me your card, I'll tell you what I can.
 And I am so, so sorry.

 He stepped back just as lady Amelie Hargrave said, "Tabitha, dear?
 Are you quite all right?
 That beast wasn't threatening you, was it?"

 Tammy took a moment to study Chris' face as he shifted a step further back.
+He felt the truth-speaking charm unravel.
 Then she met the Hargrave Materfamilias' eyes and said, "No, he was most sympathetic.
 Could we perhaps host them here a day or so longer, while I reorient to the fact that it's now...
 April?"

 Amelie Hargrave's expression suggested that she wasn't best pleased, but she nodded regally.
 "Of course.
 Your health and comfort are our foremost concern right now.
 Would you permit my brother Etienne to look you over?"